ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 The current revision of Ballerina is pre-1.0.
 However, stability is happening quickly, and the .970.0 version is a candidate for 1.0 language-lock.
 We anticipate that the language changes leading up to the 1.0 release will be increasingly minor moving forward.

-The Ballerina project is currently working towards Ballerina 1, which includes a language specification, a virtual machine, standard libraries, build management, centralized package management at [central.ballerina.io](central.ballerina.io), unit test framework, and observability extension.
+The Ballerina project is currently working towards Ballerina 1, which includes a language specification, a virtual machine, standard libraries, build management, centralized module management at [central.ballerina.io](central.ballerina.io), unit test framework, and observability extension.

 Ballerina is currently community supported on Stack Overflow, and WSO2 is working towards offering commercial support in 2018.